HHSAPCompSci2020/capstone-project-connectifill-p6/Connectifill/doc/README.txt

 Stretch Features:
-* Generative Models
-   * A model that learns from previous plays and trains on it to become better
-   * Similar to the Google’s Unbeatable Chess Game Bot
-   * This can use the Random player or another model to train and get better
 * Multiplayer Game between Humans Online
    * You can play with any other person with the app installed online
    * Uses APIs and Data Transfer Technology to transmit data live